For the simple pleasure of telling a story I know well…

 I find it most extraordinary to look back and witness the exponential growth of a photography industry that had been almost dormant for decades and has suddenly exploded in a frenzy of technological breakthroughs.
 This is a fantastic time to be a photographer.

 Textures and shapes, and above all the many moods of light have always fascinated me.
 I probably enjoy traveling with my camera in hand more than anything else in life.
 (Apart from paragliding, of course.
 And walking around with Marie.
 And scuba diving.
 And computers.
 And James Bond movies.
 And Clairette de Die.
 And Tolkien’s books.
 And swearing in French…)

 Different countries and cultures keep the mind curious and the senses alert.
 And when our mind is open, the world becomes a never-ending spectacle begging to be photographed, a swirling story unfolding around us and to which we can never be indifferent.
 My goal is to tell that story, in pictures and in words, hoping to find an angle that will captivate and inspire.
 The pictures in these galleries reflect my path to this day, about sixteen years of travels since my conversion to digital photography.

 The first version of this web site was originally created from Little Cayman and through a slow modem connection.
 Since I used to be more productive during the second half of the day, I spent many, many nights at the computer.
 With a mandatory stretch every two hours or so, I would just step out on my porch and stare at the Caribbean sky, listening to the ocean a stone’s throw away.
 After living in Vancouver, BC, I’m now based in New York City where I have been for nine years, and this is probably the tenth or fifteenth generation of the site.
 I hope you’ll enjoy it.

-It is best viewed with a great deal of tolerance, a few cups of coffee, dimmed ambient lights and the maximum screen resolution you can squeeze out of your browser.
+It is best viewed with a great deal of tolerance, a few cups of coffee, dimmed ambient lights and the maximum screen resolution you can squeeze out of your browser and monitor.

 Welcome, and enjoy the site!